 How to make large quantities of boiled shredded chicken breasts for tacos or on top of buns with bbq sauce!
 How to boil chicken for batch cooking, prepare mixer shredded chicken, then freezing for future meals.

 Ready to meal prep and do some batch cooking for the next few months?
 It’s a great way to get it all done all at once.
 This boiled shredded chicken is a great easy family friendly recipe that is low carb but full of flavor! (affiliate links present, originally published 5/20)

-We have shared with you how long to boil a whole chicken, but you may just want breasts this go around.
+We have shared with you how to boil the whole thing, but you may just want breasts this go around.
 We’re here to help.
 Once you understand this, then you can make sliders, serve it over rice, make a healthy chicken salad or anything else your imagination can come up with.
 Can you boil frozen chicken?
 Yep, you can read about that here too.